Programs

 *Please note that attending a virtual information session is mandatory to applying into the program

-Review information regarding Bill 96 to best prepare for the upcoming program:
+Review information regarding Law 14 to best prepare for the upcoming program:

 The new Hybrid program refers to the blend of online and in-class courses.
 Several of the courses will be offered online however the exams will be in person in-class on campus.
 See section “Courses & Schedule ” to see more.

-5. Estimating the market value of a residential immovable
+6. Estimate the market value of a residential property

-6. Carrying out brokerage transactions pertaining to the sale, purchase, leasing or exchange of a residential immovable
+9. Carry out brokerage transactions pertaining to the sale, purchase or lease of a residential property (less than 5 dwellings)

 OACIQ APPROVED

-Upon successful completion of this AEC “attestation d’études collégiales” program the student will be required to demonstrate that they have the seven (7) competencies required by the OACIQ (“Organisme d’autoréglementation du Courtage Immobilier du Québec”) in order to obtain a license to practice.
+Upon successful completion of this AEC “attestation d’études collégiales” program the student will be required to demonstrate that they have the ten 10 competencies required by the OACIQ (“Organisme d’autoréglementation du Courtage Immobilier du Québec”) in order to obtain a license to practice.
 The examination has been designed based on this competency framework.

 The OACIQ exam may be written in English or French.
 Those who choose to write the exam in English will be required to prove, before they are issued their license, French language competency as per the regulations.
 You may consult the brochure of the “L’Office québécois de la langue française: Le français, un tremplin pour exercer une profession au Québec.”